 Candidate Assessment

-The HR uses this section to assess the application by setting up questions.
-Can select the type of question from the drop-down and write the question.
-The HR can add more than one question in this section.
+The HR uses this section to assess the application by setting up questions that the applicants will fill in as they are applying These questions can be simple text or drop down where a candidate has to select from a set of options. .

 Review Preferences & Publish

 This is the final step of adding a new job.
-The Publish date and Expiry date of the Job advert are set from this section.
+The Publish date and Expiry date of the Job advert are set from this tab.
 The HR can either save as draft or Publish Job.
-The job advert is published on the organization career page linked to HRMagic
+The job advert is published on the organization career page linked to HRMagic i.e. http://url/careers where by the URL represents the link to the domain being used for publishing the jobs.

 Candidates